itsjjaavii/Memoria-White-Dwarfs/README.md

 "models" and "paths" are section names in the **default_config.ini.** example. **class_model** is a relative path pointing to the WD sub-class model. **dom_model** is a relative path pointing to the domain detector model.
 It's important both of those are in the models folder.

 The **relative_path** parameter is optional.
 When analyzing a .csv file, this relative path will be appended to each filename in the .csv file.

 **data_path** is a full path pointing to either a .csv file, or to a directory.
-If the target is a .csv file, then the csv file is expected to at have at least one column: A ```filename```.
+If the target is a .csv file, then the csv file is expected to at have at least one column named ```filename```.
 The filename contains either relative paths (using the optional parameter **relative_path** as the base path) of full file paths to each file to analyze.
 This files must be either .dat or .fits files.
-In addition, the ```classID``` column will be used to log both predictions and class originally identified by the astronomer, using the logging module from python.
+In addition, the optional ```classID``` column will be used to log both predictions and class originally identified by the astronomer, using the logging module from python.

 If **data_path** poitns to a directory, the script will recursively scan every folder and subfolder inside the directory, looking for either .dat or .fits files, and analyze them.

 The **save_path** parameter will point to the folder where the dataframe of results will be stored, as well as the generated .png files showing the machine's analysis for each file.